Common Web Development Mistakes Toronto Businesses Make That Kill ROI

 The last thing you want is to get black listed from search engines, or get infected with malware or ransomware and lose all of your data, which may force you to pay a pretty penny.

 You can even hire your own cyber security specialist.
-All of the above will reduce the chances of getting hacked and help you focus on what you do best, building your business.
+All of the above will reduce the chances of getting hacked and help you focus on what you do best.